jklynch/mr-fitty/README.rst

 Requirements
 ============

-MrFitty requires Python 3.4+ and the following packages:
+MrFitty requires Python 3.4+.
+The following required packages will be automatically installed (as described in the Installation section):

     1. click >= 5.1
     2. matplotlib >= 1.4.3